-A Joint Labour Consultation Committee shall be established consisting of one (1) member appointed by the Union and one (1) member appointed by the employer.
-The Committee shall meet regularly, at the call of either party, at a mutually agreeable time and location.
+A Joint Labour Consultation Committee shall be established consisting of two (2) members appointed by the Union and two (2) members appointed by the Employer.
+The Committee shall meet regularly, at the call of either Party, at a mutually agreeable time and location.
 Employees shall not suffer any loss of basic pay for the time spent at Committee meetings.

-The purpose of the Committee is to review matters, other than grievances, relating to the maintenance of good relations between the parties, to correct conditions causing grievances and misunderstandings, and to discuss possible changes in staffing levels where there is a substantial and sustained change to the workload
+The purpose of the Committee is to review matters, other than grievances, relating to the maintenance of good relations between the Parties, to correct conditions causing grievances and misunderstandings, and to discuss possible changes in staffing levels where there is a substantial and sustained change to the workload.